 Group General Counsel

 Philip has served as Group General Counsel at BAE Systems plc, Europe’s leading defence and security company, since 2006.
 He has spent more than 30 years as an international corporate lawyer, specialising in mergers and acquisitions in the pharmaceuticals, IT and telecommunications industries.
 Philip has spent much of his career living and working overseas, undertaking major corporate transactions throughout Europe, the United States, Asia and the Middle East.

 Dominic Carman is a London-based freelance journalist and writer, specialising in the business of law and international law firms.
 His work ranges from thought leadership and report writing to digital content and media training for a range of clients including: Freshfields Bruckhaus Deringer, the European best friends of Slaughter and May, Hogan Lovells, CMS, Bird & Bird, Forsters, Fieldfisher, Sullivan & Cromwell, Lockton, Kroll, Butterfield Trust, J.P.
-Morgan as well as IT companies servicing the international legal market, including Fulcrum Global Technologies: The Top 20 Legal Innovators, and Enable Business Solutions.
+Morgan as well as IT companies servicing the international legal market, including Fulcrum Global Technologies and Enable Business Solutions.
 He contributes to Legal Business, Legal Week, the Times, Sunday Times, Telegraph and Guardian.

 City Adviser, SRA and London Consultant